 AMD is the Primary Cause of Vision Loss

 According to the blindness and visual impairment project of the World Health Organization, AMD is the primary cause of vision loss in industrialized countries.

 Smoking has been shown to increase one’s risk of developing AMD.
 In fact, the more and longer a person smokes, the greater the risk.
-Studies have also indicated that higher intake of some animal and vegetable fats and processed baked goods is also implicated in AMD.
+Studies have also indicated that higher intake of some animal and vegetable fats, along with processed baked goods, is also implicated in developing AMD.

-The good news is that research has revealed that maintaining a healthy lifestyle can reduce the risk of developing AMD.
+The good news is that research has revealed that maintaining a healthy lifestyle can greatly reduce your risk of developing AMD.

 10 Ways to Prevent Macular Degeneration (AMD)